 The remainder of any waiting periods not completed prior to departure will continue when membership is resumed.

 For any persons, other than your spouse/partner, to make transactions on or enquire about your policy a Power of Attorney is required.
+For enquiries about the policy a Policy Enquiry Authority form must be completed.
 See Spouse/partner authority.

 Transferring to TUH

 When you transfer to TUH from another fund you will receive continuity of equivalent cover providing you join TUH within two months of leaving your former health fund.
 If any waiting periods have not been served (at all or in part) with your former fund you will be required to serve the balance of the waiting period before you can claim any benefits from TUH.
 Where your new cover has higher benefits (including a lower excess or fewer excluded/restricted services) waiting periods will apply.